der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAdBuilder.md

 [ExpandedTextAdBuilder](./ExpandedTextAdBuilder)|Ad builder with the specified description.

 ## <a name="withfinalurl~string-finalurl~"></a>withFinalUrl(String finalUrl)
-Sets the final URL of this new expanded text to the specified value.
+Returns an expanded text ad builder with the final URL set to the specified value.
 The final URL represents the actual landing page for your ad. [!INCLUDE[final-url](../includes/final-url.md)]

 ### Arguments:
 |Name|Type|Description|